 - get support from your course leader and your tutors (including regular tutorials and feedback) throughout your course

 - have access to a Student Handbook

 Where is the PSE Course?

 If you are studying on the Coventry campus, the PSE building (Elm Bank) is near Coventry University’s Technology Park.
 At busy times PSE classes may be held in Faculty buildings on the main Coventry University campus.
 Elm Bank has space for self-study and there is a café in the nearby Technology Park.
 The main campus is a short walk away (10 minutes) where you can find the Library, Students' Union and sports centre.

 - See which pre-sessional course will suit your needs

 - Find out more information about applying to Coventry University and how to contact the International Office.

-- Find out more information about accommodation and accommodation choices in Coventry from FutureLets (a subsidiary company of Coventry University Group)
+- For our Coventry campus courses, find out more information about accommodation and accommodation choices in Coventry from FutureLets (a subsidiary company of Coventry University Group)

 - Watch the pre-sessional video